asonnellini/Anatomical-stages-radiography-detection/README.md

   - **Increase the Scalability of the solution** to manage high number of requests

+## Deployment

+7) Automate the deployment using terraform, Ansible...

+## CI/CD

+8) Implement a Continious Integration and Continious Delivery pipeline

 # Issues experienced and their resolution

 This section describes the main issues we faced when building the POC.